Our unique expertise works to minimise the impact of costly infectious disease outbreaks.

-Our AAHL scientists are world class
+Our scientists are world class

-A robust national disease surveillance and diagnostic program
+A robust national disease surveillance program

-AAHL provides advice to Australian government and industry groups on biosecurity, and assists Asia Pacific countries deal with animal disease issues that challenge regional food security and biosecurity.
+ACDP provides advice to Australian government and industry groups on biosecurity, and assists Asia Pacific countries deal with animal disease issues that challenge regional food security and biosecurity.